rectorphp/getrector-com/resources/docs/integration-to-new-project.md

 <br>

 Type coverage is one of the most influential metrics in a modern PHP project.
 We can have a high PHP version in `composer.json`, but our code can still be full of `mixed` types, giving us zero confidence.
-There is a PHPStan package - [`type-coverage`](https://github.com/TomasVotruba/type-coverage)- that helps raise the bar one 1 % at a time.
+There is a PHPStan package - [`type-coverage`](https://github.com/TomasVotruba/type-coverage)- that helps raise the bar 1% at a time.

 How can we use Rector to help out with type coverage?
 We can add a prepared set: